jeremytammik/tbc/a/1994_wire_align.md

 Also, good to know I can SetName on the DirectShapes.
 I have just been storing info in the comment and mark parameters, but that leaves them open to editing by others, which is risky if I ever need to search through them and delete them based on a filter.

-ricaun
-2023-05-04 04:56 PM
-I'm not sure if the distance is too useful to know where is the best place to put the panel.
+**Answer:** I'm not sure if the distance is too useful to know where is the best place to put the panel.
 And probably gonna add some features like that in the plugin ElectricalUtils;
 using `DirectContext3D` would be fun to show the load center without creating any element.